EX0l0N/ply-to-SculptrVR-csv/README.md

 ## Preperations

 You are going to need some PLY file.
-There are some expectations to meed that I assumed to be acceptable during writing.
+There are some expectations to meet that I assumed to be acceptable during writing.

 - binary, little endian encoding
 - no normals on vertices (since they are muxed into the vertex stream it breaks my code)
 - nothing but coordinates and color to be precise
-- your model should be normalized to a [-1, 1] bounding box
+- your model should be normalized to a [-1, 1] bounding box (for scaling)

 All these requirements should be easy to meet, exporting you model as `.ply` with [MeshLab](http://www.meshlab.net/) and disabling everything but vertex color in the export.
 Make sure to check binary export.
 (No ASCII support)